-7. To verify the access point has successfully copied the settings and connected to your It may take up to 1 minute for your device to verify and display the connection status.
+7. To verify the access point has successfully copied the settings and repeated the signal of your wireless network, wait for the Link Status to display Connected.
+It may take up to 1 minute for your device to verify and display the connection status.